akastrmix/Ultimate-Weapons/README.md

 ```mcfunction
 /function uws:get_item/<item_name>
 ```
 Currently, there are 14 available items, and more unique ones will be coming in future updates.
-All items are now only obtainable through commands, so as to give server admins full control over how items are distributed and utilized, allowing them to adapt items to gameplay without directly affecting mechanics through predefined recipes.
+All items are now only obtainable through commands, so as to give server admins full control over how items are distributed and utilized, allowing for flexible adaptation to gameplay without directly affecting mechanics through predefined recipes.

 For the documentation of all UWS items, visit [this page](https://github.com/akastrmix/Ultimate-Weapons/wiki/Items).
 <br><br>